-The Closed Loop Automation Management Platform (CLAMP) provides a platform for designing and managing control loops.
-CLAMP is used to design a closed loop, configure it with specific parameters for a particular network service, then deploy and decommission it.
+The Closed Loop Automation Management Platform (CLAMP) provides a platform for managing control loops.
+CLAMP is used to manage a closed control loop, configure it with specific parameters for a particular network service, then deploy and decommission it.
 Once deployed, a user can also update the loop with new parameters during runtime, as well as suspend and restart it.

-6. Runtime Framework
+Runtime Framework